Cambodia–China relations: Defense

+Health

+During the COVID-19 pandemic, China provided major assistance to the Hun Sen government's vaccination campaign.
+As of early November 2021, China had sent more than 35 million vaccines to Cambodia.
+China provided many of them free of charge.
+Vaccines provided by China accounted for more than 90% of total vaccines provided to Cambodia from other countries.
+China also provided other health care supplies as well as medical professionals to Cambodia during the pandemic.
+In part thanks to Chinese contributions, Cambodia had the second-highest vaccination rate in Southeast Asia, despite having the second lowest per capita GDP in the region.

 Commerce

+Through the Belt and Road Initiative, China has a major role in infrastructure development in Cambodia.
+In 2017, China financed approximately 70% of Cambodia's road and bridge development.
+China built a major expressway between Sihanoukville and Phnom Penh, which began operating in 2023.

-Trade between Cambodia and China totaled US$4.8 billion in 2016, compared to $732 million in 2006 and has increased by an average of 26% for the last 10 years.
-However, Cambodia has a significant trade deficit with China, importing over $3.9 billion (raw fabrics being the largest constituent) compared to its exports of $830 million.
-It was estimated that 60% of products in Cambodian markets are Chinese-made on 2006, and 24% of Cambodian imports were from China in 2015.
-There are multiple large-scale Chinese investment projects in Cambodia such as the 400 MW Lower Se San 2 Dam worth $781 million and a US$3.8 billion deepwater port project on a 90-km stretch of Cambodian coastline.
+There are multiple large-scale Chinese investment projects in Cambodia such as the 400 MW Lower Se San 2 Dam worth $781 million and a US$3.8 billion deep-water port project on a 90-km stretch of Cambodian coastline.
 According to the Cambodian Center for Human Rights, the Cambodian government gave over 4.6 million hectares in concessions to 107 Chinese-owned firms between 1994 and 2012.

+In 2010, Cambodia and China signed cooperation agreements on bridge and road infrastructure.
+Cambodia and China signed a free trade agreement in 2020.

+Effective 1 December 2024, China eliminated tariffs for goods imported from all of the countries that the United Nations categorizes as least developed and with which China has diplomatic relations, including Cambodia.

 Concerns

-China's dominant participation in Cambodia's economy, its close cultivation of ties with the Cambodian government and the influx of Chinese immigrants has raised concerns about an anti-Chinese backlash from Cambodians, many of whom resent China for its support of the Khmer Rouge, which conducted a genocide that claimed the lives of more than 1.7 million Cambodians.
-The Cambodian government's suppression of the Falun gong, a cult group banned by China, and extradition of 2 Falungong activists to China was criticized by human rights activities and the U.N. commission for refugees.
-China's influence is suspected to be shielding the pro-China Khmer Rouge leaders from standing trial for crimes against humanity.
-Suspected preferential treatment for Cambodia-based Chinese firms and the National Assembly of Cambodia's guarantee of profits for the Chinese investors in the Kamchay power plant has also provoked widespread criticism of China's growing political clout in Cambodia.
+The Cambodian government's suppression of the Falun Gong, a new religious movement (considered by China and other critics to be a cult) banned by China, and extradition of two Falun Gong activists to China was criticized by human rights activities and the United Nations High Commissioner for Refugees.
+Suspected preferential treatment for Cambodia-based Chinese firms and the National Assembly's guarantee of profits for the Chinese investors in the Kamchay power plant has also provoked criticism from opposition politicians of China's growing political clout in Cambodia.

-There has been a massive influx of Chinese investment in Cambodia, as the country begins to heal and stabilize from the decades of civil war and unrest during the Cold War.
-Cambodia also receives a formidable amount of aid from China; hence, Chinese influence over Cambodia should not be underestimated, despite Prime Minister Hun Sen’s insistence that “China does not control his country of 15 million”.
-The Cambodian government still heavily rely on foreign aid.
-Strong Chinese influence in the country does, without a doubt, have its benefits along with its problems.
-It could be argued that the benefits and the problems are a matter of perspective, but this is not entirely the case.